RoyChen4212/Aemon/README.md

 ### Prerequisites

-For development, you will only need Node.js installed on your environment.
+For development, you will only need Node.js installed in your environment.
 Please use the appropriate [EditorConfig plugin](https://editorconfig.org/#download) for your editor.

 You should be able to run the following command after the installation procedure.